-Are you looking at becoming a certified associate in project management (CAPM)?
-Do you want to understand how CAPM would boost your career prospect?
+Are you looking to become a certified associate in project management (CAPM)?
+Do you want to understand how CAPM would boost your career prospects?
 Then, read on to learn about becoming a Certified Associate in Project Management!

 What is a certified associate in project management?

-Certified associate in project management (CAPM) is the credential you can get from PMI – Project Management Institute.
-Do you want to carve a niche for yourself in project management arena or in industries that use project management such as manufacturing, financial services, retail, construction, cyber security, and cloud technology?
-Then, the CAPM designation will help you get recognition and an upper hand over others when seeking a job because it is one of the most recognized project management certifications.
+CAPM is the highly valued designation issued by PMI – Project Management Institute.
+Do you want to carve a niche for yourself in the project management arena or in industries that use project management such as manufacturing, financial services, retail, construction, cyber security, and cloud technology?
+Then, the CAPM designation will help you get recognition and distinguish you from others when seeking a job because it is one of the most recognized project management certifications.

 Who can apply for a CAPM certification?

-Have you begun your career or contemplating a career path?
-Or, have you already worked for less than 3 years in a project team and want to know how you can skyrocket your career?
-If you are in either of these two conditions, you can definitely focus on a certified associate in project management.
+Have you begun your career in project management or are contemplating a career path?
+Or, have you already worked for less than 3 years on a project team and want to know how you can skyrocket your career?
+If you are in either of these two conditions, project management CAPM certification is a great fit for you.

 Project Management CAPM certification requirements

-Do you have a high school diploma or its equivalent that recognized over the world?
-In addition to this, you must have completed 23 hours of project management education in order to be eligible for CAPM certification exam.
+Do you have a secondary degree or high school diploma or its global equivalent that is recognized over the world?
+In addition to this, you must have completed 23 hours of project management education in order to be eligible for the CAPM certification exam.
 Don’t worry Master of Project Academy can help you with the needed 23 hours of project management education.

 How do I become a certified associate in project management (CAPM)?

 You can follow these 7 steps to get your project management certification in demand: CAPM

 - Verify your eligibility for CAPM certification

 - Go for a CAPM training class.
-This would give you the 23 hours project management education too in addition to training for the exam
+This would give you 23 hours of project management education too in addition to training for the exam

 - Apply on the PMI website